 |Genres:||Simulator / Flight Simulator|

 While Rowan’s Navy Strike exhibits many of the same flaws that nearly grounded their older sim, Dawn Patrol, it might just find a second lease on life through those same casual gamers who exhibit some extra patience.
 Navy Strike is sometimes a fun – if underwhelming – sim that has a certain awkward charm.
-And since it doesn’t bother with the technical worries you might encounter in Falcon or Su-27, Navy Strike is easily accessible to most sim players.
+And since it doesn’t bother with the technical worries you might encounter in Falcon or Su-27, Navy Strike is easily accessible to new sim players.

 Once you’re in the cockpit, you’ll find three distinctive and attractive planes to choose from: the F-22N, the F-18E, and the hypothetical AX, which bears a strong resemblance to the F-117 stealth fighter.
 All of these nifty planes handle responsively, and are perfect for the mix of air-superiority and ground attack missions you’ll encounter throughout the game.
 The AX is especially fun, since it’s just a big, agile death-dealer over land, sea or in the air.
 The only problem?
 The flight models is generally too forgiving.